FACTBOX-Olympics-Leading gold medallists in athletics

+Jan 13 Tokyo governor Yuriko Koike has asked the Kasumigaseki Country Club, venue of golf competition of the 2020 Olympic Games, to admit women as full members.

-RIO DE JANEIRO Aug 19 List of leading gold medallists in athletics after Usain Bolt won his ninth and Allyson Felix her fifth on Friday:
+RIO DE JANEIRO Aug 20 List of leading Olymoic athletics gold medallists after American Allyson Felix won her sixth on Saturday:

 Nine: